On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Large-Scale Numerical Experiments

 \section{Large-Scale Numerical Experiments}

-This section describes the large-scale experiments conducted on the French RTE system.
+This section describes the large-scale experiments conducted on the French RTE system with 6708 buses.
 Detailed results are reported in Section \ref{sec:results}.

-\subsection{Economic Dispatch formulations}
+\subsection{Economic Dispatch Formulations}

 Table \ref{tab:formulations} summarizes the four economic dispatch formulations considered in the experiment.
-As described in Section \ref{sec:formulation}, the SCED, LAD and SLAD formulations are single-period, multi-period deterministic, and multi-period stochastic formulations, respectively.
+As described in Section \ref{sec:formulation}, the SCED, SCED+RP, LAD and SLAD formulations are single-period, single-period with ramping products, multi-period deterministic, and multi-period stochastic formulations, respectively.
 In all formulations, time is discretized in 5-minute intervals.
-The paper also includes the so-called \emph{perfect dispatch} (PD) \cite{PerfectDispatch}.
-The PD formulation takes as input the actual realization of load and renewable production for the entire day, and solves a LAD problem with a 24-hour horizon.
-Because it relies on a perfect prediction oracle, it cannot be implemented in practice; instead, PD is used as an \emph{a posteriori} analysis tool \cite{PerfectDispatch}.
+The paper also includes the so-called \emph{perfect dispatch} (PD) \citep{PerfectDispatch}.
+The PD formulation takes as input the actual realization of load and renewable production for the entire day, and solves a LAD problem with a whole day 24-hour horizon.
+This is the best possible operation that can be attained through economic dispatch.
+Because it relies on a perfect prediction oracle, it cannot be implemented in practice; instead, PD is used as an \emph{a posteriori} analysis tool \citep{PerfectDispatch}.